rafie-b/rafie-b/README.md

 ### Hello!
 This is Rafie ✨
-Data Scientist reaching out something to hold
+Data Science enthusiast reaching out something to hold

 Geosciences